 The Summit will serve as a springboard for local communities to begin developing a community child abuse prevention plan through the lens of a strengths-based protective factors approach.
 With nationally recognized speakers and a diverse array of workshops, Prevent Child Abuse North Carolina's Learning & Leadership Summit offers insight into the latest research, strategies for increasing protective factors, effective implementation, public awareness, and advocacy.

 The 2019 agenda and full workshop descriptions are available to view and download.
-Updates will be posted as the workshops fill to capacity, so be sure to check back.
+Make your selections TODAY!
+Some workshops have already filled, so be sure to check the agenda for ongoing updates.

 In addition to being a father, husband and pastor, the Rev. Armstrong is a civic leader, a grassroots community organizer, a child welfare/family strengthening advocate and author.